char16t/treport/README.md

 # treport

-Daily fast and easy time tracking and reports for Org Mode.
+Fast and easy time tracking and daily reports for Org Mode.

 ## Installation